ShuoXing98/shuoxing98.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an incoming Ph.D candidate at [Texas A&M University](https://www.tamu.edu/) in fall 2023, supervised by Professor [Victoria Crawford](https://engineering.tamu.edu/cse/profiles/crawford-victoria.html).
-I am now doing my Master of Science degree at [Nankai University](https://www.nankai.edu.cn/), advised by Professor [Peixin Ye](http://en.math.nankai.edu.cn/2015/1112/c4059a32170/page.htm).
+I just received my Master of Science degree from [Nankai University](https://www.nankai.edu.cn/), advised by Professor [Peixin Ye](http://en.math.nankai.edu.cn/2015/1112/c4059a32170/page.htm).
 Previously, I received my Bachelor of Science degree at [Ningxia University](http://www.nxu.edu.cn/) in 2020.
 Currently, I am also a research intern of the [Statistics and Machine Learning Research Group](https://statml.hkust.edu.hk/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/).

 <!-- I am open to research interns, cooperation and review opportunities.
 Please feel free to drop me an email if you are interested.
 {: .notice--info} -->